 1. Conduct privilege audits on a regular basis

 Perform thorough analyses of users, their roles, and data access needs.
 The goal of these audits is to determine the appropriate level of access for users and ensure that they only have the privileges required to perform their duties.
-Privilege audits should include reviewing all user accounts, Windows and Linux groups, and passwords for human and machine identities.
+Privilege audits should include reviewing all user accounts, user groups, and passwords for human and machine identities.

 Since employees frequently change their roles, you need to perform such audits on a regular basis.
 Regular user access reviews can help you avoid privilege creep and ensure that you keep user privileges up to date.

-2. Start all accounts with the least privilege
+2. Assign all new accounts the lowest privilege level

-It’s better to start all accounts with minimal privilege by default.
-If and when users need elevated access for performing additional tasks, you can add the appropriate privilege and then revoke it once it’s no longer needed.
+It’s best to start off by assigning all new accounts with minimal privileges by default.
+If users require elevated access for performing additional tasks, you can add the appropriate privileges and then revoke them once they’re no longer needed.

-With the role-based access control model in place, you can easily set guidelines for positions and roles, making sure that users have the right permissions required for a given task or responsibility by default.
+With a role-based access control model in place, you can easily set guidelines for positions and job roles, ensuring that users have the necessary permissions for a given task or responsibility by default.

 3. Enforce separation of privileges

 We suggest separating privileges according to employees’ roles and duties.
 For example, the same person shouldn’t be able to both create and approve financial transactions.
-Also, consider segregating administrator accounts from standard ones.
-Such a distinction creates robust boundaries between high-privilege accounts and standard profiles, thus, reducing an attacker’s ability to cause damage to your systems.
+You may also consider segregating administrator accounts from standard ones.
+This distinction creates robust boundaries between high-privilege accounts and standard profiles, thus reducing an attacker’s ability to damage your systems.

 4. Create POLP policies

-It’s necessary for your security team to define clear policies for granting, revoking, and managing privileges.
+Your security team should define clear policies for granting, revoking, and managing privileges.
 By establishing a robust framework for access control, you can maintain consistency in managing user permissions.
-Ideally, your policies should also be applied to your vendors, contractors, and all other third parties.
+Ideally, your policies should also apply to your vendors, contractors, and all other third parties.

-Once policies are set, they need to be spread throughout your employees.
-Consider conducting security awareness training to raise awareness of the importance of the principle of least permissions and help your staff avoid security risks associated with elevated access.
+Once these policies are created, they must be communicated to your employees.
+Conducting security awareness training can raise awareness of the importance of the principle of least privilege and help your staff avoid security risks associated with elevated access.

 Explore the power of Syteca now!